lingex/G610Rebuild/README.md

   STM32 ST-LINK Utility : Official_no_tail.hex

-  or ST DfuSe Demo £ºOfficial_app_only.dfu
+  or ST DfuSe Demo ï¼šOfficial_app_only.dfu

 c.flash this fw